google-research/google-research/kws_streaming/README.md

 ======================================================================================

 Summary about this work is presented at paper [Streaming keyword spotting on mobile devices](https://arxiv.org/abs/2005.06720).
-Please cite the paper in your publications if you find the source code useful for your research.
+Please cite the paper in your publications if you find the source code useful for your research and feel free to contribute and add your SOTA model.

 Streaming aware neural network models are important for real time response, high accuracy and good user experience.
 In this work we designed keras streaming